Advanced-Computer-Lab-2022/CacheCows/README.md

 **Frontend Namigs**

 Likewise, we name each component imported in a page with its first initial name, that also explains its functionality, and then create the router in App.js file using the same initial name, too, for easier navigation and tracing.

+**Asynchronous Code**

+Writing asynchronous code improves performance and should be used when possible.
+In particular, we use:
+- async/await
+We prefer using the simpler async/await syntax.
+Unfortunately, you can't use await at the top level unless you are in an ECMAScript module.
+CommonJS modules used by Node.js are not ES modules.
+If your example is intended to be used everywhere, avoid top-level await.

 **Comments**